Cloud303/wafr-remediations/cloudformation/monitoring/budgets.md

 | pNotificationThreshold | Budget threshold percentage for notification | 80 | String |
 | pNotificationEmail | Email address for notifications | - | String |

-## Resources Created
+## Resources

+The template creates the following AWS resource:

-- AWS::Budgets::Budget: Creates a budget with specified parameters
+- **AWS::Budgets::Budget**: Sets up a budget with specified limits and notification rules.

+## Usage

+1. Upload the template to CloudFormation or use it with AWS CLI.
+2. Provide values for the required parameters.
+3. Create the stack.

 ## Outputs

-- Version: Displays the template version (budgets-0.1)
+- **Version**: Displays the template version (budgets-0.1)

-## Usage

-1. Upload the template to CloudFormation
-2. Provide values for the required parameters:
-   - pAmount: Set your budget amount in USD
-   - pTimeUnit: Choose MONTHLY, QUARTERLY, or ANNUALLY
-   - pNotificationThreshold: Set percentage threshold for notifications
-   - pNotificationEmail: Provide email address for notifications
-3. Create the stack

-The template will create a budget named `<AccountID>-cloud303-billing-alarm` with the specified settings and email notifications.

 ## Notes

+- The budget is set up for the AWS account where the CloudFormation stack is created.
+- Notifications are sent via email when actual spend exceeds the specified threshold percentage.
 - The budget includes various cost types like credits, discounts, subscriptions, support, taxes, etc.

-- Notifications are set for ACTUAL spend exceeding the specified threshold percentage.
-- Make sure to have necessary permissions to create AWS Budgets in your account.
+## Customization

+You can modify the template to adjust:
+- Budget name
+- Cost types included in the budget
+- Additional notification thresholds or types

+## License

+This template is provided as-is under the MIT license.